shashankyadav03/SQLChain-Interactor/README.md

-# SQLChain Interactor

-# Chat with PostgreSQL Data using LangChain, OpenAI, and Streamlit
+# Chat with SQL Data using LangChain

 ## Overview